 Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 5

-Wednesday's 7:30 PM ET matchup between the New York Knicks (47-35) and the Miami Heat (44-38) at Madison Square Garden features the Knicks' Julius Randle and the Heat's Jimmy Butler as players to watch.
+Julius Randle and Jimmy Butler are two players to watch when the New York Knicks (47-35) and the Miami Heat (44-38) face off at Madison Square Garden on Wednesday.
+Tip-off is scheduled for 7:30 PM ET.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.